 Please note, Whilst you are subject to the bankruptcy order HM Revenue and Customs (HMRC) will usually apply a ‘nil tax’ code for the rest of the tax year in which you declare bankruptcy.
 HMRC applies nil tax codes for various reasons, and the new tax code will not tell your employer that you are bankrupt.

-A standard notice should be sent to every employee who may have a claim for wages, holiday pay, payment in lieu of notice etc. or in respect of redundancy, The official receiver will then issue employees with a standard letter and the booklet “Redundancy and Insolvency, A Guide for Employees”, which contains a claim form.
+A standard notice should be sent to every employee who may have a claim for wages, holiday pay, payment in lieu of notice etc. or in respect of redundancy, The OR will then issue employees with a standard letter and the booklet “Redundancy and Insolvency, A Guide for Employees”, which contains a claim form.